UPDATED AUGUST 2025

 6-days old | College Station, Texas

-Baby Jane Doe, 6-days old, died after being attacked by a family dog in Brazos County.
-The only news report of this infant's death was reported by Rusty Surette of KBTX on September 23, 2016, nearly one month later.
-The report by Surette stated only that the infant died after an "incident" with the family dog and did not state if the baby died due to a dog bite.
-Surette also failed to answer this basic question after our nonprofit asked him twice in two separate emails.
-To confirm whether the infant was a dog bite-related fatality, we sent public information requests to three separate Texas agencies: Brazos County Health Department, Texas Department of State Health Services (Temple) and the College Station Police Department.
-According to the "front page" of the police report, the only page we were able to access, the victim suffered an "animal attack," the injuries are described as "punctures and lacerations through skull" and the victim was deceased.
-No other information was released to the public. [source citations]
+Baby Jane Doe, 6-days old, died after being attacked by a family dog.
+The only news report of this newborn's death was reported by Rusty Surette of KBTX on September 23, 2016 -- over three weeks later.
+The vague report by Surette stated only that the infant died after an "incident" with the family dog and did not state if the newborn died due to a "bite" injury.
+To confirm whether the infant was a dog bite fatality victim, we sent public information requests to three separate Texas agencies: Brazos County Health Department, Texas Department of State Health Services (Temple) and the College Station Police Department.
+According to the "front page" of a College Station police report, the only page we were able to obtain, the attack occurred around 8:50 pm at a residence in the 1300 block of Haley Place.
+Police responded to St. Joseph Health College Station Hospital after the victim was "transported here due to an animal attack," states the report.
+At that time, the baby was "deceased."
+The injuries are described as, "punctures and lacerations through skull." [source citations]

 Date of death: September 1, 2016 Chained: No